mzmine/mzmine_documentation/docs/coding/module_development.md

 ## **8. Work on your Task class**

 As you extend the AbstractTask class, some functionality will already be defined.
-To get the values of the parameters from ParameterSet, use the following approach `parameters.getValue(YourClassParameters.paramererName.getValue()`.
+To get the values of the parameters from ParameterSet, use the following approach `parameters.getValue(YourClassParameters.parameterName)`.
 You can modify the message by the logger, check for cancelled state, and update progress.
 Before progress update, implement the logic of your calculations.

 !!! warning